sergiords/ignite-hands-on/src/main/resources/static/part1_compute-grid.md

 ![img](img/compute-grid.png)

 =========
-## Compute grid how-to
+## Compute grid: How To

-Executing code in our cluster is as-easy-as:
+Executing code in our cluster is as easy as:

 ```java
 import org.apache.ignite.*;